schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/security_settings.md

 #### Allow readonly access to web interface without password :material-toggle-switch:{title="Switch"}

-By default, any access to OpenDTU data is password restricted.
+By default, any access to OpenDTU-OnBattery data is password restricted.
 If you enable this feature guest users are able to access read-only information (like [Live View](live_view.md) or [System Information](system_info.md)) without password.